MI-DPLA/combine/docs/configuration.rst

   - ``es_query``: the raw, ElasticSearch DSL query

-ElasticSearch DSL queries can be quite complex, resulting in a rich and powerful way to identify Records of interest.
+ElasticSearch DSL queries can support complex querying (boolean, and/or, fuzzy, regex, etc.), resulting in an additional, rich and powerful way to validate Records.

 Record Identifier Transformation Scenario